 Patients may also get Botox injections to minimize sweating.
 Patients who underwent Botox treatments to minimize skin lines also noticed that there was reduced sweating on the areas where Botox was injected.

-The drug blocks the release of a hormone called acethylcholine, which is the hormone responsible for excessive sweat emission.
+The drug blocks the release of a hormone called acetylcholine, which is the hormone responsible for excessive sweat emission.
 This procedure has a 90% success rate.
 However, the effects only lasts from six to eight months.
 After that time, you will experience the symptoms of hyperhidrosis again.

 Botox treatments also have a few undesirable side effects like bruising, loss of muscle control, and uncontrolled bleeding.

 Patients also have the option of going for an endoscopic thoracic surgery (ETS).
 This procedure involves the removal of a certain part of the sympathetic nervous system.
 ETS is a fast way of minimizing excessive underarm sweating.
-However, people who underwent this procedure complain about excessive face sweating.
-They also report sweating on other parts of the body.

 If the options mentioned above fail to work in your case, you may undergo a treatment called Iontophoresis.
 This procedure involves using controlled electric waves to shock the areas where patients experience excessive sweating.
 Side effects include dermatitis and other skin irritations.